Chipboard Flooring Sheets

 • Makes fitting flooring easy

-• Special interlocking system means any shrinkage reinforces the strength of the connection between the boards
+• Special interlocking system of tongue and groove floorboards means shrinkage reinforces the strength of the connection between the boards

 • There isn’t any glue used when clipping them together as any shrinkage would cause the “tongue” to snap if it were glued